MuseTag/musetag.github.io/index.md

 That's it!
 You can start using MarkPlot right now with just these two concepts.

+## Try It Now

+**Ready to experiment?** Visit our [interactive demo](30-demo.html) to try MarkPlot in your browser!
+Edit example text in real-time and see how annotations transform into clean, readable content.

 ## What's Next?

-**Ready to dive deeper?** Start with the [Quick Start Guide](quickstart.html) - it takes only 5 minutes to learn the essential MarkPlot features.
+**Ready to dive deeper?** Start with the [Quick Start Guide](10-quickstart.html) - it takes only 5 minutes to learn the essential MarkPlot features.

 MarkPlot opens up new possibilities for both writers and developers.
 Here's how you can take your next steps: